WingedSeal/treact-zork/README.md

 ## Requirements

 - Download frotz cli
+  - If you are on Windows, download from `sources.txt` and put it in `./zork-tool/` and rename it to `frotz.exe`
 - `pip install -r requirements.txt`
-- Download zork games from `sources.txt`
+- Download zork games from `sources.txt` and put them in `./zork-tool/games/`

 ## Example Usage